 - Assembled cake: keep it in the refrigerator, well covered to prevent dryness.
 This is important because the apple in the batter will start to ferment if left at room temperature for a few days.
 Trust me on this one.

-This is a variation I make sometimes but with pecans more than walnuts.
-It's a more sophisticated cake, perfect for celebrations.
+This option is a more sophisticated cake, flavor-wise, perfect for celebrations.

-The layers are filled with a drizzle of maple syrup (flavor and moistness) and chopped nuts (crunch) in addition to the cream cheese frosting.
-So much flavor and richness!
+The layers are filled with a drizzle of maple syrup (flavor and moistness) and chopped nuts (crunch).
+Serve with an extra drizzle of maple syrup.
+The final flavor is outstanding!

 Related recipes you might like: